Loyola Limited joins the Quinlan School of Business

 A beneficial partnership

-This partnership is a natural fit, says Kevin Stevens, Quinlan's dean.
+This partnership is a natural fit, says Kevin Stevens, dean of the Quinlan School of Business.

 “Working more closely with Loyola Limited complements Quinlan’s commitment to doing well and doing good,” says Stevens.
 “We now have the opportunity to help additional students develop key career skills and to expand the ways in which Quinlan serves students and the greater community.”